-The financial statements were submitted to the Auditor General on 15 January, 2024.
-This was contrary to Section 47(1) of the Public Audit Act, 2015 which requires that financial statements should be submitted to the Auditor-General within three months after the end of the fiscal year to which the accounts relate.
+The financial statements for the year ended 30 June, 2023 was submitted to the Auditor General on 15 January, 2024.
+This was contrary to Section 47(1) of the Public Audit Act, 2015 which requires that financial statements should be submitted to the Auditor-General within three months after the end of the financial year to which the accounts relate.